Muslim Ghosi: History and origin

 The community is now divided between those who still engage in the selling of milk, and the rest of the community who are now small and medium-sized farmers.
 They reside in multi-caste villages, which tend to have ghosiparas, "Ghosi areas".
 The community now speak Bengali, although most have knowledge of Hindi.
 They remain strictly endogamous, and are unique among Bengali Muslims in practising clan exogamy.
-Their main clans are the Rathore, Dogar, Chauhan, Khelari, Tatar, Lehar and Maidul.
+Their main clans are the Rathore, Dogar, Chauhan, Khaleri, Totar, Lehar and Maidul.
 The Ghosi of West Bengal have an informal caste council, known as a panchayat, which acts as an institution of social control, resolving disputes within the community, and providing social welfare.